BLUE HORIZON, BOOK 2

 “Pass the message on to Devon.
 He can find a means of contacting his friend if he needs to.”

-Max sat frozen, even though the game had ended several seconds ago.
+Max sat frozen, even though the game had ended moments ago.
 He shivered where he sat, the decanter of fluid still resting atop his head as the two winded combatants sat to the side, congratulating one another.

 “Yep!”
 Max squeaked.